judsonlmoore/judsonlmoore.com/_posts/lifesytle/2016-01-30-negotiating-travel-at-your-job.markdown

 ---
 title:						Tips for negotiating travel at your job
+description:			Negotiating travel policy with your work is both possible and can be beneficial for all concerned.
+Read this article for tips and best practices.
 categories:				lifestyle
 tags:
   - lifestyle
   - whileyoung
-excerpt:					Negotiating travel policy with your work is both possible and can be beneficial for all concerned.
-Read this article for tips and best practices.
 image:						/assets/images/2016/01/Tips-For-Negotiating-Travel-At-Your-Job-Featured-Image.jpg
 ---